LIVING IN ASIA

 – Vientiane direct, via Bangkok or Kuala Lumpur

-Lao Airlines began flying between Vientiane and Singapore at the end of October 2011 with an Airbus A320.
+Lao Airlines began flying between Vientiane and Singapore in 2011 with an Airbus A320.
 Flights on Tuesdays, Thursdays and Sundays.
 Three-hour flight time, one way ticket cost including taxes $214, round trip $406.
 Online booking available.

 Other flight options include Singapore to Bangkok with Thai Airways then Bangkok to Vientiane by Thai or Lao Airlines.